 Australia's CBA to let customers check other bank balances on its app

-Commonwealth Bank of Australia (CBA.AX) on Thursday became the first among the country's four big lenders to allow customers to view account balances from other lenders through its app, in a push to improve digital banking relationships.
+(Reuters) - Commonwealth Bank of Australia on Thursday became the first among the country’s four big lenders to allow customers to view account balances from other lenders through its app, in a push to improve digital banking relationships.

 The COVID-19 pandemic has pushed lenders to trim physical branches and beef up their digital presence as more customers take to online transactions.